DaniElectra/3DSTTool/README.md

 ```
 ./3DSTTool decode

-  -w, --width        Optional: Specify the width of the output image.
+  -w, --width        Specify the width of the output image.

-  -h, --height       Optional: Specify the height of the output image.
+  -h, --height       Specify the height of the output image.

   -f, --format       (Default: png) The image format to use when saving.
   Available options: astc, avif, bmp, dng, gif, heif, ico / icon, jpg / jpeg, ktx, pkm, png, wbmp, webp